Computer Science (COMP) 503

 - readings = 6 hours

 Special Course Features

-Computer Science 503 is offered in computer-mediated communications (CMC) mode, and can be completed at the student's workplace or home.
+COMP 503 is offered in computer-mediated communications (CMC) mode and can be completed your workplace or home.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.